-- Next, you have the schedule section from where you can set the update interval and date.
+- Next, you have the schedule section to set the update interval and date.

 - Save the changes once done.

-How do you go about applying updates on your WordPress site?
+How do you go about applying updates to your WordPress site?
 Is there any method that we have missed out on?
 Do share your comments and suggestions on WordPress updates.

 Customer Review at